IPA.CONF(5) IPA.CONF(5)

 The ac_gather_add and ac_gather_sub parameter allow to get statistics

-for one rule from several rules and add or subtract this statistics:
+for one rule from several rules:

 rule <rule-name> {